lucacalcaterra/soulissBindingOH2/org.openhab.binding.souliss/README.md

 ## Prerequisites

 The binding requires a deployed network.
-As a minimum, you need one Souliss node with Ethernet access configured as a [Gateway](https://github.com/souliss/souliss/wiki/Gateway).
+As a minimum, you need one Souliss node with Ethernet or WiFi access configured as a [Gateway](https://github.com/souliss/souliss/wiki/Gateway).
 A Gateway is a special node that is able to communicate with the user interfaces.
 The binding interacts as a user interface for Souliss.

 A starting point is the [Souliss wiki](https://github.com/souliss/souliss/wiki).
 The best is to start with a single node and connect with SoulissApp.
 The code for networking activities of this binding is based on [SoulissApp](https://github.com/souliss/souliss/wiki/SoulissApp) code, so once connected with SoulissApp, you can move to openHAB directly.